 - Worm-Ex (Hair & Roundworms) (Pantex)

-The best treatment that I have found for the removal of worms is to give the bird a 5-minim capsule of male-fern oil on an empty crop, followed about two hours afterwards by a dose of castor oil, occasionally physicking with a little sulphate of magnesia.
-I have found this most effective, and in one or two cases where I have had birds so affected they have afterwards performed good work, and the worms have not seemingly made their reappearance.
+The most effective treatment I have found for worm removal is to give the bird a 5-minim capsule of male-fern oil on an empty crop.
+About two hours later, I administer a dose of castor oil, occasionally purging with a small amount of sulphate of magnesia.
+This treatment has shown great results, as some affected birds have gone on to perform well, and the worms have not reappeared.

 One Comment on “Why Deworming in Pigeons Important ?”